 Peer observation is gaining popularity in educational institutions, and the literature argues there are various explanations for this trend.
 One is the fervent focus on accountability that has developed mainly from No Child Left Behind (Darling-Hammond et al., 2012).
 All students are expected to reach proficiency in Math and English Language Arts, and when they fail in these areas, teachers are often to blame.
 National and state assessments measure student achievement, but the teacher role in student learning is more difficult to measure.
 Brix, Grainger, and Hill (2014) argue that peer teacher evaluation systems have been developed as part of the neo-liberal agenda, which is focused on data and accountability.
 Many others argue these systems of observation, evaluation, and feedback aim at the deprivatization of teaching (Brix et al., 2014; Louis & Marks, 1998).
 In a checks-and-balances system of peer observation, teachers lose some of the isolation and anonymity that are traits of the profession.

 No matter the societal changes that impact teacher evaluation, the literature encourages thoughtful considerations before implementing a peer teacher evaluation system.
 Darling-Hammond et al. (2012) maintain that teacher evaluation should take advantage of research on effective teaching and use this knowledge to guide evaluation design.
 Sullivan (1995) states the need for a clear purpose in any peer teacher evaluation system, which should focus on help, advice, and evaluation.
 She also describes the need for a clear system that evaluates various aspects of teaching, including peer and student evaluations and teaching portfolios.
-Hammersley-Fletcher and Orsmond (2005) further argue that the value in peer evaluation systems comes from participants’ understanding of why the system is in place.
+Hammersley-Fletcher, and Orsmond (2005) further argue that the value in peer evaluation systems comes from participants’ understanding of why the system is in place.
 The quality of the program depends on the process and practices, and feedback is essential for defining quality teaching and learning within an institution.
 Peer teacher evaluation has to be linked to professional development and be part of the learning and teaching strategies at educational institutions.
 Peer observation is most successful if the role of the observer is clearly understood and the program has clear objectives, methods, and has identified potential drawbacks (Cosh, 1998).

 Theoretical Framework